 The planting areas for building perimeter plantings shall be located abutting three sides of a building, with emphasis on the sides most visible to the public (not including the loading area).
-The perimeter planting area shall consist of landscape areas, raised planters, or planter boxes that are a minimum of five feet wide.
-These planting areas shall include shrubs and ground cover plants with a minimum of 50 percent coverage of the planting area at the time of planting.
+The perimeter planting area shall consist of landscape areas, raised planters, or planter boxes that are a minimum of ten feet wide.
+These planting areas shall include shrubs and ground cover plants with a minimum of 75 percent coverage of the planting area at the time of planting.
 Trees and shrubs shall comply with the size standards of this subsection.
-Groundcover plants shall be a minimum one-gallon container size.
-General trees may be planted within the building perimeter planting area; especially effective are clusters (three or more) of sabal palms.
-Turfgrass is discouraged and is limited to ten percent of the planting area.
+Groundcover plants shall be a minimum one-gallon container size at installation and spaced not less than 24 inches on center.
+General trees may be planted within the building perimeter planting area; especially effective are clusters (three or more) of palms.
+Turfgrass is considered acceptable for compliance with minimum Building Perimeter Plantings.
 Water management areas may not be a part of the planting area.
 Pedestrian accessways may cross and loading areas may be placed in the perimeter planting area, but may not be used to meet minimum planting area or open space requirements.